Treatment of Macular Degeneration

 To help you adapt to lower vision levels, your doctor can prescribe optical devices or refer you to a low-vision specialist or center.
 A wide range of support services and rehabilitation programs are also available to help people with macular degeneration maintain a satisfying lifestyle.
 Because side vision is usually not affected, a person’s remaining sight is very useful.
 Often, people can continue with many of their favorite activities by using low-vision optical devices such as magnifying devices, closed-circuit television, large-print reading materials, and talking computerized devices.

 The two main categories of age-related macular degeneration are ‘dry’ (atrophic) and ‘wet’ (exudative):

 ‘Dry’ or Atrophic Macular Degeneration

 Most people have the ‘dry’ form of macular degeneration.
 It is caused by aging and thinning of the tissues of the macula.
 Vision loss is usually gradual.

 The ‘wet’ form of macular degeneration accounts for about 10% of all macular degeneration cases.
 It results when abnormal blood vessels form underneath the retina at the back of the eye.
 These new, abnormal blood vessels leak fluid or blood and blur central vision.
 Vision loss may be rapid and severe.

 Macular Degeneration Symptoms

-- Blank spots appear in the center of vision
+- An empty area appears in the center of vision